 This section will help you to plan your visit to Bristol Cathedral.
-For a full report on accessibility please see the Disabled GO website.
+For a full report on accessibility please see the AccessAble website.

-- There is wheelchair access to the nave through the main porch doors and the cloister entrance.
-The doors are automatic and there are blue buttons for entry and exit.
-There are ramps which enable a wheelchair user to access the east end of the Cathedral, but it is not possible to get down to the cloister, Chapter House and cafe as there is a flight of stairs.
-Wheelchair users need to outside and round to the cloister to access the Chapter House and cafe.
+There is wheelchair access to the nave through the main porch doors and the cloister entrance.
+The doors are automatic and there are metal blue push plates for entry and exit.
+There are ramps which enable a wheelchair user to access the east end of the Cathedral, but it is not possible to directly get down to the cloister, Chapter House and café as there is a flight of stairs.

-- There is a disabled toilet which is located in the cloister, next to the cafe.
-If you are a wheelchair user and wish to access the toilet you need to go back outside the Cathedral, under the arch of the Cathedral Gatehouse building and up the driveway into the Cloister car park, and in through the large wooden door in the corner.
-Alternatively, there is a disabled toilet available at the Central Library, next to the Cathedral and Gatehouse office, which is physically closer.
+The South Range is not directly accessible to wheelchair users from the church part of the Cathedral, as there is a flight of steps.
+If you are a wheelchair user and wish to access the South Range, you need to go back outside the Cathedral, under the arch of the Cathedral Gatehouse building and up the driveway into the Cloister car park, and in through the large glass doors in the far corner.
+There is a metal blue push plate for access via automatic doors.